-Scenario 1: A traditional web-based application with a high-speed storage backend expects an end user to submit a request from the Internet to the web service using TCP.
+Scenario 1: A traditional web-based application with a high-speed storage backend handles an initial end user request from the Internet using TCP.
 The web service cluster may fetch the shared storage using additional TCP connections.
-When the storage front-end receives the request, it uses the RoCE protocol to handle the actual reading of the shared data from the medium with the expectation of obtaining extremely high IOPS using RDMA.
-The shared data will be returned to the end user, again with TCP.
+When the storage front-end receives the request, it uses the RoCE protocol to read the shared data from the medium with the expectation of obtaining extremely high IOPS using RDMA.
+The shared data is eventually returned to the end user using TCP.

-Scenario 2: More highly integrated computing and storage clusters use the RoCE protocol for the bulk of their communication, while the management and any SDN control of the overall infrastructure is based on TCP/IP.
-All nodes need TCP connections for management and control, so the two types of traffic will traverse common links in the network.
+Scenario 2: More highly integrated high-performance computing and storage clusters use the RoCE protocol for the bulk of their communication, while the management and software-defined control of the overall infrastructure is based on TCP/IP.
+Since all nodes need TCP connections for management and control, while using RoCE for data communication, the two types of traffic will traverse common links in the network.